deepak-rathi/VS2017OfflineSetupUtility/README.md

 This utility allow deletion of old version Visual Studio 2017/2019 Offline Setup files and folder.
 This utility also allow selecting your own workload and download offline setup for Visual Studio 2017/2019

-You can download and run the program your self or just download the "bin" folder and run "VS2017OfflineSetupUtility.exe" from "Release" folder.
+You can download and run the program your self or just download the "[bin](https://github.com/deepak-rathi/VS2017OfflineSetupUtility/tree/master/VS2017OfflineSetupUtility/bin/Release)" folder and run "VS2017OfflineSetupUtility.exe".

 Application Screeshots: